-A bug related to Rterm interface (IO and LOG) andthe packages car and rms was fixed.
-The origin of the bug is that when both packages are loaded they change the pattern of messages on the pipe.
+A bug related to Rterm interface (IO and LOG) and to the packages car and rms was fixed.
+The bug occurs because the pattern of messages on the pipe changes when both packages are loaded.
 Thanks to Frank for pointing it out.

-A bug related to Update R mirrors and the countries Germany, Spain and Sweden was fixed.
+A bug related to Update R mirrors and to the countries Germany, Spain and Sweden was fixed.

-The versions 4.0.3.1, 4.0.3.2 and 4.0.3.3wererestricttotesters: thanks for tests and suggestions.
+The versions 4.0.3.1, 4.0.3.2 and 4.0.3.3 were restricted to testers: thanks for the tests and suggestions.

-From this version on, Tinn-R will be released in three flavours: TinnR, Tinn-R Portable and compatible with PortableApps platform.
+From this version on, Tinn-R will be released in three flavors: TinnR, Tinn-R Portable and compatible with PortableApps platform.

-Some files of the folder utils were updated to meet with Tinn-R Portable project necessities.
+Some files of the folder utils were updated to meet the Tinn-R Portable project needs.
 Therefore, the folder and paths of the R variable .trPaths were changed to TEMP environment variable.

 The Help menu was slightly changed.